 This course is a continuation of MAT 1311 that covers algebraic fractions; exponents and radicals; proportions and variations; trigonometric functions; law of sines and cosines; vectors; operations with complex numbers; trigonometric identities and equations; and graphs of the trigonometric functions.
-3 hours of lecture per week Prerequisite: MAT 1311
+3 hours of lecture per week in mathematical thought.
+It covers the use of a graphing calculator; solutions of linear and guadratic equations; exponents and radicals; logarithms; exponential functions; right triangle trigonometry; laws of sines and cosines; vectors; operations with imaginary numbers; trigonometric identities and equations; and graphs of the trigonometric functions.
+Prerequisite: Placement level 4 or MAT 1340 with a C- or better